finos/OSLC-handbook/DOCUMENTATION.md

 Key definitions are as follows:

-* name = full name of license, corresponds to SPDX License List full names (consistent with tag from SPDX License List XML)
+* name = full name of license, corresponds to SPDX License List full names (and key consistent with SPDX for XML, JSON, RDF, and tag/value)
-* licenseId = SPDX license identifiers (consistent with tag from SPDX License List XML)
+* licenseId = SPDX license identifiers (and key consistent with SPDX for XML, JSON, RDF, and tag/value)
 * notes = general notes related to the license itself
 * terms = different types of license terms; each term item has a type (see types below), a description, and may also have a use-case, compliance_notes, or seeAlso.
   * types: